Semantics for eXtra large Banks

 Datatype properties become classes

-Class restrictions become anonymous pseudo classes
+Class restrictions become anonymous pseudo-classes

 No import of annotation properties